A characterisation of higher torsion classes: Introduction

 This theorem is of independent interest, as extension closure is a useful concept across many areas of representation theory.
 In this paper, we focus on using \cref{intro: indec} to classify $d$-torsion classes in concrete examples.

 We apply our results to higher Auslander algebras of type $\mathbb{A}$ \cite{Iyama2011} and higher Nakayama algebras of type $\mathbb{A}$ and $\mathbb{A}_\infty^\infty$ \cite{Higher Nakayama}.
 The module category of each such algebra contains a $d$-cluster tilting subcategory, and their combinatorial descriptions due to \cite{OppermannThomas} and \cite{Higher Nakayama} make them an ideal testing ground for new results in higher homological algebra.
 Higher Auslander algebras are particularly important, as their derived categories are equivalent to certain partially wrapped Fukaya categories \cite{DyckerhoffJassoLekili}.
 We use \cref{intro: characterisation,intro: indec} to give a combinatorial description of all $d$-torsion classes associated to these algebras, where the classification results for the three families are given in \cref{thm:higherAuslanderalg,thm:higherNakayamaAlg,thm:higherNakayamaAlgInfinite}, respectively.
-Moreover, in the case of higher Auslander algebras, we implement our results in algorithms that compute and count all $d$-torsion classes, see \cref{tab:Auslander torsion classes}.
+Moreover, we implement our results in algorithms that compute and count all $d$-torsion classes, see \cref{tab:Auslander torsion classes} and \cref{rem:results-higher-Nakayama}.

 We expect that the results we present in this article will provide tools for any further study of $d$-torsion classes and will be of importance in building bridges between $d$-torsion classes and other subjects in representation theory and beyond.
 This is demonstrated in a forthcoming paper \cite{AHJKPT2}, where \cref{intro: characterisation} is applied to establish a connection between functorially finite $d$-torsion classes, $\tau_d$-tilting theory and $(d+1)$-term silting objects.